Little Egg Harbor

 Little Egg Harbor is a brackish bay along the coast of southeast New Jersey.
 It was originally called Egg Harbor by the Dutch sailors because of the eggs found in nearby gull nests.

-The bay is part of the Intracoastal Waterway.
+The bay is part of the New Jersey Intracoastal Waterway.

 The historical spelling for the bay is "Little Egg Harbour" as found on maps provide by Rutgers University: 1706, 1775, 1777, 1784, 1795, 1826, and 1834.